Solar Light Whiz

-With a Night Operation Kit, you can extend the function of your skylight alternative.
+With a Night Operation Kit, you can also extend the function of your skylight alternative.
 When sunlight has faded, a Night Operation Kit allows for your Solar Light Whiz system to draw power from mains electricity once solar charge has been depleted.
 Furthermore, our lights can be paired with dimmers that allow you to soften the light when required.

 Solar LED Pros: